Fraunhofer-AISEC/cpg/tutorial.md

 18:29:01,533 INFO  Benchmark TranslationManager Translation into full graph done in 399 ms
 ```

-After the translation is done, several symbols are available on the console, to query and analyse the result.
+After the translation is done, several symbols are available on the console, to query and analyse the translation result.
 You can use the `:ls` command to get a quick overview.

 ```kotlin
 [2] :ls